phonegap/phonegap-plugin-push/README.md

 The notification system consists of several interdependent components.

 	1) The client application which runs on a device and receives notifications.
-	2) The notification service provider (APNS for Apple, GCM for Google)
+	2) The notification service provider (ADM for Amazon Fire OS, APNS for Apple, GCM for Google)
-	3) Intermediary servers that collect device IDs from clients and push notifications through APNS and/or GCM.
+	3) Intermediary servers that collect device IDs from clients and push notifications through Amazon ADM servers, APNS and/or GCM.

-This plugin and its target Cordova application comprise the client application.The APNS and GCM infrastructure are maintained by Apple and Google, respectively.
+This plugin and its target Cordova application comprise the client application.The ADM, APNS and GCM infrastructure are maintained by Amazon, Apple and Google, respectively.
 In order to send push notifications to your users, you would typically run an intermediary server or employ a 3rd party push service.
-This is true for both GCM (Android) and APNS (iOS) notifications.
+This is true for all ADM(Amazon), GCM (Android) and APNS (iOS) notifications.
 However, when testing the notification client applications, it may be desirable to be able to push notifications directly from your desktop, without having to design and build those server's first.
 There are a number of solutions out there to allow you to push from a desktop machine, sans server.
 The easiest I've found to work with is a ruby gem called [pushmeup](http://rubygems.org/gems/pushmeup).
 I've only tried this on Mac, but it probably works fine on Windows as well.
 Here's a rough outline;

 **Prerequisites**.